 No matter what our jobs, we're apt to think we can't be spared.
-Yet sometimes, if we ignore her too long, Nature calls a complete halt, and then- Well, let Joan tell you what if you must.
+Yet sometimes, if we ignore her too long, Nature calls a complete halt, and then- Well, let Joan tell you what happened to her.

+"You think you have to do this play and these pictures right away," her doctor told her.
+"All right, go ahead, if you must.
 I can't tie you into bed.
-"But remember that if you do, you're taking a chance at their being your last play, your last pictures for a while.
-"What do the motion picture studios pay you for, do you think?
-Do you think they'll pay your salary to a neurotic woman, prematurely middle-aged, whose ill health is written all over her face in wrinkles and sallow skin and listless, sagging lines?
+"But remember that if you do, was taking a change at their being you're taking a chance at their being your last play, your last pictures for a while.
+"What do the motion picture studios think?
+Do you pay you for, do you think?
+Do you think they'll pay your salary to a neurotic woman, prematurely middleaged, whose ill health is written all over her face in wrinkles and sallow skin and listless, sagging lines?
 "And if you won't think of your career, think of your family.
 You may think your husband and children will be sympathetic, when you have hysterics from exhaustion, or stage your first nervous tantrum.
 Don't argue.
 You'll have them, if you keep this up.
 "No woman who is always on the thin edge of a nervous outburst has any normal appeal for her husband.
-And her children won't bring their young confidences very long to a mother who is too tired to be interlong to a "Stop punishing yourself, young lady, while you still have a little zest for life."
+And her children won't bring their young confidences very long to a mother who is too tired to be interested.

+"Stop punishing yourself, young lady, while you still have a little zest for life."